 “Train up a child in the way he should go: and when he is old, he will not depart from it.”
 (Proverbs 22:6)

-So yeah, this is why I quit my job to stay home full-time.
-And what a blessing it is to be able to commit like this!
+So yeah, basically, that is why I quit my job to stay home full-time.
+And what a blessing it is to be able to serve and to commit like this!